thefutureseer/Tech_I_Build_WIth/docs/python.md

 ## **Why Python?**
 - **Versatility**: Suitable for web development, scripting, data science, machine learning, and more.
-- **Rich Ecosystem**: Comprehensive standard library and frameworks like Django, Flask, and FastAPI.
+- **Rich Ecosystem**: Comprehensive standard library and frameworks like React, Django, Flask, and FastAPI.
 - **Readability**: Designed for clarity and simplicity, enhancing collaboration and maintainability.

 ---